catherinedevlin/python_learners_glossary/README.rst

   superpowers; a program that lets you build more programs.
   Examples include Eclipse, Sublime, Wingware, and IDLE

-.. git_:

-Git
-  A program for `vesion control`_.

-Mercurial
-  A `version control`_ tool.
-It's less popular than git_, even though it's written in pure Python, but accomplishes basically the same things.

 Database
   A place to store data outside the program, possibly in memory ("in-memory databases")